brainKimDu/brainKimDu/README.md

 ### Hi there 👋
 I am interested in Mobile Robot(AGV, AMR, parcel robot), SDV (self Driving Vehicle) and Robot arm control.
-Also I have engeering license such as Engineer Fire Fighting Facilities - Electrical and Engineer Electricity So, I interested in fire protection system and rescue robot
+Also I have engeering license such as Engineer Fire Fighting Facilities - Electrical and Engineer Electricity So, I interested in fire protection system or rescue robot